The recent eclipse of Australia and Treve, following on from the defection of leading German hope Sea the Moon, has tipped the

 The 1990 winner of the Arc Saumarez, was one of the few winners of the race to have never raced over 12fs prior to landing the race, whilst 1993 winner Urban Sea, and the 2004 winner Bago had both raced over, but not won over the trip, prior to their respective victories.

 Contrary to the mutterings of so called horse racing expert Nick Mordin, horses do get beaten in the Arc and come back to win it the following year, as per the great Tony Bin, who finished second to Trempolino in 1987, before coming back to win it in 1988, aged

 five.
 Rainbow Quest finished almost last in the 1984 Arc, before coming back to win it in 1985 on the disqualification of the French runner Sagace.

 Japanese trained horses have tended to reward their legion of supporters, with big runs on the day.
 El Condor Pasa (1999) and Nakayama Festa (2010) finished second, whilst the heaily supported Deep Impact finished third in 2006 (later disqualified).
 Orfevre was something of an unlucky loser in 2012, beaten by the draw, and the tactical nous of Arc specialist Peslier aboard the winner.

-To cite this article: Niall O'Connor (2013) "Prix De L Arc De Triomphe Statistics" All Rights Reserved.
+To cite this article: Niall O'Connor (2014) "Prix De L Arc De Triomphe Statistics" All Rights Reserved.
 2014.
 Please link to this article; copy and paste strictly forbidden.